Nike sweatshops: Advocacy efforts

 Multiple international organizations work on behalf of Nike factory workers attempting to obtain higher wages, improve the working conditions of the factories, and enable them to organize.
 Global efforts have increased the information being spread about Nike sweatshop conditions.
-In countries like Indonesia, Thailand, Mexico, and Cambodia, where factories are common, non-governmental organizations push efforts by informing the community of the workers of the plants.
+In many countries like Indonesia, Thailand, Mexico, and Cambodia, where factories are common, non-governmental organizations push efforts by informing the community of the workers of the plants.
 Several well-known advocacy groups are the Global Exchange (United States), Christian Aid (United Kingdom), The Ethical Shopper (New Zealand), and the Clean Clothes Campaign (Europe).

 The main focus of political efforts within the countries that house the factories is an increase in the minimum wage for workers.
 In Indonesia, other legislative efforts included limits on the number of hours a person can work per day, mandated rest periods, minimum age requirements, and a maternity leave for women.
 Restrictions on labor activism and labor unions limits the amount of unification workers can develop within the factories.
 When laws in Indonesia were lifted in the late 1980s, factory workers and non-governmental organizations staged multiple strikes at Nike factories, protesting the poor working conditions.
 The organizations also worked with international allies such as the United States to bring about awareness in foreign, and often wealthier, countries.
 These allies provided aid for the workers who were not paid while on strike.